rivera-joel/fraud-detection-analytics-project/02-sql-data-analysis/README.md

-# SQL Data Analysis
+# SQL Fraud Detection & Transaction Risk Analytics

-This section contains the SQL workflow used to prepare, validate and investigate transactional data.
+This folder contains the SQL analytical pipeline developed for the fraud detection and transaction risk analytics project.

+The objective of the SQL layer is to transform raw AdventureWorks transactional data into a structured risk-analysis dataset by combining data validation, customer behavioural baselines, transaction pattern analysis, feature engineering and an interpretable rule-based risk scoring framework.

+> The source dataset does not contain confirmed fraud labels.
+Therefore, the project identifies suspicious and unusual transaction patterns rather than claiming to predict confirmed fraud.

-## Planned SQL Skills
+## SQL Skills

 - Data quality checks
 - JOINs and subqueries